 1. If you are an Applicant who identifies as LGBTQ, BIPOC, Arab-American, Latinx, AAPI or another disinvested identity group, then NCFF will provide a discount code for your submission fee upon request.

 2. If you are an Applicant who lives in Nevada, Placer, El Dorado, Sacramento, Sierra, Butte or Yuba Counties.

 SCREENING AND APPEARANCE FEES

 NCFF splits all online screening revenue with filmmakers 50/50.
-NCFF also covers 2-nights of lodging and offers a stipend for all visiting filmmakers.
+NCFF also pays all films screened in the festival - $100 for short films, $200 for feature length films.
+NCFF also covers 2-nights of lodging and offers a travel stipend for all visiting filmmakers.